 License for MetaTrader 4 used to cost a broker 100,000.00 USD, besides the fee brokers had to pay monthly fees to MetaQuotes, fees had to be paid for Desktop Platform support ~1,500 USD, Mobile Platform Support ~1,000 USD, Web Platform Support ~500 USD.
 Any broker that was willing to add MetaTrader 5 as their platform had to pay the same license fee and all the applicable monthly fees.

-Apparently based on the active client base of a broker the fees will vary, however as it is evident from the picture, Web and Mobile terminals are still “optional”, hence, are to be paid monthly as add-ons on any plan.
+Apparently, based on the active client base of a broker, the fees will vary, however as it is evident from the picture, Web and Mobile terminals are still “optional”; hence, they are to be paid monthly as add-ons on any plan.

 Detailed information about licensing is available at MetaTrader 5 official site.

 No doubt that MetaTrader will remain one of the most popular Forex Trading Platforms in 2020, but due to issues with tools compatibility between MetaTrader 4 and MetaTrader 5, and discontinuation of MT4 technical support, it might be one of the last years for MetaTrader as the most popular Forex Trading Platform.
 Moreover, MetaQuotes haven’t developed anything as revolutionary as they used to in many years now; their competition, on the other hand – has.

 - Ability to program your own tools – EAs, Indicators, and Scripts

 - Very simple to learn and has an intuitive interface